Reviews You Can Rely On

 Credit: Jason Peters

 A pair of low-poly statues followed, with the Creality CR-10S Pro V2 continuing to do very well in PLA.
 These prints looked superb, with clean overhanging and small points that printed cleanly.
-The ABS version had a smooth finish as well but we again had plenty of layer separation.
+The ABS version had a smooth finish as well, but we saw plenty of layer separation again.

 creality 3d cr-10s pro v2 - the overhangs on the low-poly figures are very clean.